Deepakdanger/Restaurant_page/README.md

 # Restaurant

-This project is a small restaurant app created using javascript.Here There is 3 pages home, menu and contact.
+This project is a small restaurant app created using javascript.Here There are 3 pages home, menu and contact.

 ## 🔧 Built with